 - In The Pirates of Penzance, Major-General Stanley's daughters suffer no ill-effects from dipping in the English Channel in February.

-- Dungeons And Dragons: According to the Frostburn sourcebook, if you have Cold Resistance 5, you are immune to natural cold climates, making this a Justified Trope.
+- Dungeons & Dragons: According to the Frostburn sourcebook, if you have Cold Resistance 5, you are immune to natural cold climates, making this a Justified Trope.

 - In GURPS, enough levels of Temperature Tolerance (Cold) make you effectively immune to hypothermia.
 Normal humans can get at best two levels there, which, if your character is decently fit, is enough to be just fine up to 11°F/-11°C. All bets are off if your character is not quite normal.